 Then slice into 3/4 inch strips.

-Next, in a large bowl add 2 tablespoons of oil, the juice of a small lime and the fajita seasoning.
+Next, in a large bowl add 2 tablespoons of oil, the juice of a small lime and 2 tablespoons fajita seasoning.

 Whisk or stir to combine.